stevavoliajvar/stop_cloudflare/PEOPLE.md

 ""protecting" your exchange with CloudFlare = permanent #MITM" by @[Bitcoin_Central](https://twitter.com/Bitcoin_Central/status/398741889681084416)

+""This site has banned your access based on your browser's signature" I'm trying to acces my own site from my PC.
+Total #fail" by @[CdLCreative](https://twitter.com/CdLCreative/status/15538210176241665)

+"Why is cloudflare blocking my access to a range of sites based on my “browser signature”?" by @[jasonwryan](https://twitter.com/jasonwryan/status/370716484537835520)

+"jobscore is blocking me.
+Maybe an advanced AI to screen candidates by browser signature ;)" by @[utsengar](https://twitter.com/utsengar/status/636684259529388032)

+"why does a 403 response state we banned access because of browser signature?" by @[friedcell](https://twitter.com/friedcell/status/562634060057821185)

+"I would have to whitelist pretty much my entire readership.
+It is banning based on "browser signature"" by @[skinnypupp](https://twitter.com/skinnypupp/status/113637917741678592)

 "You can't contact the host.
 Cloudflare proxy servers hide the IP of the website making it impossible to determine who's hosting.
 You can report to their abuse, but I reported 100s of scammers sites and they did nothing" by @[phyzonloop](https://twitter.com/phyzonloop/status/1071901410307031040)

 "CAPTCHA served to torproject users is even worse if you reject all cookies…" by @[ecodissident](https://twitter.com/ecodissident/status/587372365924925440)